 Root Canal FAQs

-We welcome you to learn more about root canal treatment in Columbia, MD, with answers to these common questions:
+We welcome you to learn more about root canal treatment in Columbia, MD, with answers to these common questions.

 Is there an alternative to root canal treatment?

-You could have the whole tooth extracted, but it’s always better to try to save it — especially since root canal treatment is routine and has a high success rate (over 90%).
-Saving the tooth can prevent complex dental problems from occurring later on.
+An extraction is the other option.
+You could have the tooth extracted, but it’s always better to try to save it.
+Root canal treatment is routine and has a high success rate, over 90%.
+Saving the tooth can prevent other dental problems later on, like unwanted tooth migration or shifting.

 Are root canals covered by dental insurance?